- Doctors & Departments

 Bicycling is an excellent sport to learn at an early age-it gets kids and families outside, offers an alternative and active form of transportation and develops a skill that can be used a lifetime.

-Bikes For Life is proudly supported by community members including BikeSource, Specialized Bicycle Components, Boys and Girls Clubs of Denver Metro, Rocky Mountain Youth Clinics, Bicycle Colorado, Dong's Cycling Pals, Wish for Wheels, Bike Depot, Denver Regional Council of Governments, Stapleton Transportation Management Association and USA Pro Cycling Challenge.
-There are several ways you can participate, too.
+Bikes For Life is proudly supported by community members including United Healthcare, BikeSource, Boys and Girls Clubs of Denver Metro, Rocky Mountain Youth Clinics, Bicycle Colorado, Dong's Cycling Pals, Bike Depot, Denver Regional Council of Governments and Northeast Transportation Connections.

-Sponsoring a child is another way to participate in Bikes For Life.
-You can provide a child in the program with a bicycle, helmet, lock, odometer and bicycle education for $400.
+Sponsoring a child is a way to participate in Bikes For Life.
+You can provide a low-income child in the program with a bicycle, helmet, lock, odometer, bicycle education, and one year of program support for $400.
 Learn how you can sponsor a child or donate to the program.

-To learn more about the program, sign up for our quarterly newsletter.
+To learn more about the program and volunteer opportunities, sign up for our quarterly newsletter.

 Children's Colorado's Bikes For Life program hosts bike donation drives to benefit the Bike Depot.
 The Bike Depot is a community bike shop that supports Denver communities with a wide range of bicycling programs, services and products.
 Bring your used bicycles and donate them at our bike drive events.